General

 To event remaining 4 days

-The Langlois Lions Club is hosting a benefit Chili Feed and Dessert Auction Saturday, March 23th from 5 pm- 7-pm.
-Dessert auction 6pm.- sharp.
+The Langlois Lions Club is hosting a benefit Chili Feed and Dessert Auction Saturday, March 22th from 5 pm- 7-pm.
+Dessert auction @ 6pm sharp.
 The event is is located at the Lions Club: 48136 Floras Lake Loop.
 It is very easy to find, only a few blocks off Hwy 101 just south of Langlois.
 The dinner offering is a bowl of tasty chili, home -made corn bread and coleslaw.
 Vegetarian option available.
 Coffee, tea, water and punch is included.
-The suggested donation is $7/ per serving..
+The suggested donation is $7/ per serving.

-This event’s proceeds will go towards our Pacific High School scholarship and building upgrades funds.
+This event’s proceeds will go towards our Pacific High School scholarship and building upgrade funds.
 The auction is often the most fun part of the event with everyone leaving happy even if outbid for the desserts.
+You can also visit our beautiful ADA compliant bathrooms even if you don’t need to.
+The new kitchen counter tops are also just absolutely gorgeous.
+These two project and others were made possible by The Ford Family Foundation.
+In addition, selective works of local artists will be on display with most available for sale.

 The community members have been so supportive of our fund-raising events.
 It is very appreciated.
 We hope this neighborly tradition continues with donations of one's favorite dessert.
 If you can not attend, desserts may still be dropped off at the Lions Club, preferably around 5 pm.
 Pick-up of desserts can also be arranged.